sqlxpert/sqlxpert.github.io/_posts/20250515-idempotence-doing-it-more-than-once.md

 I do not know whether AWS spent more by having each service team reinvent the wheel, or whether it earned more by bringing each service to market faster.
 I do know that every customer using multiple AWS services has to discover their inconsistencies (sometimes by trial-and-error, because not every detail is or can be documented), write extra code to work around them, and then fix bugs that result from the extra complexity.

-## How Can We Avoid Repeating this Pattern Ourselves?
+## How Can We Avoid Imitating this Pattern?

 As frustrating as inconsistency is to me as a software engineer, it is even more frustrating to me as an MBA.
 I offer this three-part solution for our own organizations:

 ### A. Document Standards Centrally and Succinctly

 I am not talking about a Confluence page tree of stale documents, requests for comment (RFCs), and so on.
 Nobody will read that.
-Anyone who does look will get discouraged because one author after another is inevitably "A former colleague".
+Anyone who does look will get nervous because one author after another is labeled "A former colleague".

 The goal is **to foster awareness, not to cover every detail**.
 Fit the list of standards to one or two pages.
 Group the entries by topic.
 Limit each entry to one sentence.
-It is sufficient to write, "Dates and times: For code added after April, 2025, use ISO 8601 basic (no punctuation) format."
 If necessary, link to a detailed document or, better yet, to real code.
 For the purposes of this article, you could write:

 * If you prefer the EC2 approach:
   * "Idempotence: Repeated requests succeed, and the response mentions the initial state."